Eric0Zhang/WebLearning/README.md

 # WebLearning
-Web basic learning: html css js in 1 month by 2020.9.3
+Web basic learning: finish html css js by 2020.9.12

-Advanced: Flask bootstrap vue.js and so on in 2 month by 2020.11.3
+Advanced: JS Flask bootstrap vue.js and so on in 2 month by 2020.11.12

 The faster the better, I'm not supposed to major in Web, JUST TRY TO REALIZE A IOT SERVER.